 Teacher 2: “Quiet students who were afraid to answer in class, expressed enthusiasm and leadership in their attempts to solve puzzles.
 They were surprised and expressed great joy and excitement when they (of all people) identified the clue and led the group in solving the problems.
 The students enjoyed seeing that other students who don’t study chemistry were jealous of the students in the chem class.”

-Teacher 3: “The room made the school's staff highly appreciate the work of the school chemistry team.”

 Student 1: “Real escape rooms are built better, but I enjoyed it more than a real escape room because we could use our chem knowledge to solve puzzles.”

-Student 2: “Our teachers are really great for investing so much time in a perfect escape room.”

-Student 3: “Fun!
-Continue with it!”

-Student 4: “I enjoyed seeing how chemistry works in front of my eyes.”

 Next, we present some results that emphasize the unique contribution of ChEsRm for teaching and learning chemistry.
 The items in the questionnaire were developed by listening to students’ reflection after the activity.
-We actually used their words to phrase the items.
-The students were asked to complete a survey in which they graded their agreement to 21 statements, 4 of which are shown in Figure 6.
+We used their words to phrase the items.
+After experiencing the ChEsRm, students were asked to complete a survey in which they graded their agreement to 21 statements, 4 of which are shown in Figure 6.
 A 4-point Likert scale was used (1=Fully disagree, 4=Fully agree).
-We randomly assignedstudents who experience the ChEsRm to respond the questionnaire.
+The survey was done anonymously in a Google form which we provided, this allowed to collect all the data automatically, not all the students who experienced the room answered the survey. .
 Most of the students felt that the teamwork and their previous knowledge helped them in dealing with the puzzles in the ChEsRm.
 They experienced a flow of time.
 Flow is a state in which one is swept away and fully engaged in an activity.
 It is considered a form of high intrinsic motivation and thus lends itself to create an ideal environment for personal growth and learning11,12.
 Activities that tend to promote flow experiences are characterized by clear goals and rules.
 There is an immediate feedback for an action, and a balance between challenges and abilities12.
 Students’ responses indicate that the ChEsRm created a high flow experience (Figure 6).